WebAssembly/wasi-keyvalue/README.md

 ### Change log

+- 2024-02-12:
+  - Simplified interfaces to 3 key pieces of functionality: CRUD, atomic, and batch.
+Also removed the use of streams to simplify the starting point of the API
 - 2024-01-16:
   - Changed the `readwrite` and `batch` interface names to `eventual` and `eventual-batch`.
 See more details [here](https://github.com/WebAssembly/wasi-keyvalue/pull/30#discussion_r1442282650).
 - 2023-12-19: